Sunday, 8:30 AM and 11:00 AM Masses at Our Mother of Sorrows, 5000 Mt Read Blvd, Rochester, NY 14612

 Social Distancing: The halves of church that have been marked off for social distancing will remain in place.
 Those seated in these areas are required to keep their mouth and nose covered the whole time that they are in church.

 Hand Sanitizing: We will continue to ask all those entering church to utilize the available hand sanitizer.

 Please know that we will continue to monitor the situation and keep you updated.
-Thank you for your continued patience and cooperation as we navigate this difficult time.

 We have purchased missals for use during the weekend liturgies.
 Please take only ONE per family and bring it with you each time you attend Mass.
 Please do not leave them in the pews.

 If you would like to help defray the costs of this purchase, we are gratefully accepting $3 donations that you can simply drop in the collection basket.

 Copy and paste the letters: https://bible.usccb.org/ or scan the QR code from the screen.
 This takes you to the United States Conference of Catholic Bishops web site which will have all the Daily/Weekend Readings.
 You will then be able to follow the readings along with the Live Streaming Mass.

 Saturdays, 2:30 -3:30 PM at Our Mother of Sorrows AND 3:30 PM until 4:30 PM at Holy Cross